bamos/shell-scripts/README.md

 ```

 # 2x2-slides.sh
-Given a PDF of slides, generate a 2x2 grid of them for printing.
+Takes a PDF of slides as input and outputs them tiled
+in a 2x2 landscape PDF.

 # alarm.sh
 Linux computers can be used as an alarm clock with a program called